AbnormalPoof/dumbfnfloaderimadein7minutes/README.md

+menu for fnf, week 7 isnt provided and will instead redirect you to http://uploads.ungrounded.net/alternate/1528000/1528775_alternate_113347_r87.zip/ ( the mirror for the newgrounds version). respect muffins wishes lol

+popipo time

 Lets take, you're lovin' it!
 Vegetable Juice
 You must love this drink, I've decided now!
 So take now, with my true heart; Vegetable Juice.